shane-kercheval/data-science-template/README.md

 This project contains a very slimmed down version of python and R code that mimics a DS/ML project.

+The code and Makefile will
+    - create python/R virtual environments
+    - install package/library dependencies from the requirements.txt/DESCRIPTION files
+    - run unit tests
+    - run ETL scripts
+    - run experiments using BayesSearchCV
-The code and Makefile will generate python/R virtual environments, install package/library dependencies from the requirements.txt/DESCRIPTION files, run unit tests, run ETL scripts, and jupyter/R-markdown notesbooks that generate html/markdown outputs.
+    - run jupyter/R-markdown notesbooks that generate html/markdown outputs

-All of this can be done with the simple command `make all` from the project directory.
+The entire project can be built/ran with the simple command `make all` from the project directory.

 It requires Python 3.9 (which can be configured in the Makefile) and is currently ran with R 4.X.

+---

 To activate virtual environment run `source .venv/bin/activate`; for example: